kaydoan/resume/README.md

 # Introduction
 Hey!
 I'm Jake Young.

-Below you'll find an overview of who I am , what I do and a list of helpful resources for general productivity, programming.
+Below you'll find an overview of who I am, what I do, and a list of helpful resources for general productivity, programming.

 # Personal